Donotalo/playground-8bjr8a2j/lessons/lesson02.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-This confirms that the necessary toolchain has been installed.
+This confirms that the necessary toolchain has been installed and added to the system path.